wikichua/SAP/wiki/wiki.md

 Laravel oriented package.
 This package is mainly for

-1. CRUD generator for module
+1. CRUD generator module for main app or for brand
 1. Create + manage multiple domain brand homepage + register to database for managing
 1. Create component for main app or for brand + register to database for managing
 1. Manage pages and navigations for brand
-1. Console to import database searchable tables into elasticsearch
 1. Create SQL for reporting + console to run SQL within the queue

 ## Requirements